 How a permission flows through

-PermissionConstants.Register(MyPermissions.All)during the module’sConfigureServices. - Assigned to a role via
+PermissionConstants.Register(MyPermissions.All)in the module’sConfigureServices. - Assigned to a role as a role claim (

 Declaring a permission